Modern Slavery Act

 This statement provides clarity of our standards, specifically focusing on WPD's compliance with the Modern Slavery Act 2015 and its commitment to prohibiting any form of forced labour or slavery throughout our business and our supply chain.

-To be able to achieve this commitment WPD is undertaking the following steps:
+To be able to achieve this commitment WPD has taken the following steps:

-- We are contacting those businesses within our existing supply chain seeking positive confirmation that they are compliant with these legislative requirements;
+1. We have contacted those businesses within our existing supply chain seeking positive confirmation that they are compliant with these legislative requirements;

-- We are providing awareness training to our staff on the obligations for our business;
+3. We have provided awareness training to our staff on the obligations for our business;

 WPD continues to review its policies and processes in an effort to go beyond basic social and environmental regulations and to ensure the highest standards in its supply chain, as expected by WPD's customers and the companies with which it works.